Quad bike safety improvement program FAQs

 There are four easy steps to claim a rebate:

-- Talk to us at a safety event, request a free safety advisory visit, undertake training by Tocal College or participate in the quad bike webinar.
+- Talk to us at a safety event, request a free safety advisory visit, participate in the quad bike webinar or undertake training through Tocal College or an authorised RTO.

-- Select from the list any number of items eligible for the rebate, up to the value of $1,000 per application for businesses (maximum of two rebate applications), or one training course and one helmet for workers, up to the value of $400.
+- Select from the list any number of items eligible for the rebate, up to the value of $1,000 per application for farming business owners (maximum of two rebate applications), or one helmet for workers, up to the value of $90.

 - Complete the online application form.